-- Both are safe for food contact, just in case you plan on refreshing tools that may find their way into your kitchen.
+- Our products are safe for food contact, just in case you plan on refreshing tools that may find their way into your kitchen.

-Far from one-trick ponies, our hemp oil and soapstone sealer can be used for a ton of other projects, making your purchases sound investments.
+Far from one-trick ponies, our metal and wood oil finishing products can be used for a ton of other projects, making your purchases sound investments.

-This simple five-step process requires a bit of elbow grease, but everything you need can be found on our site or in your own home.
+This simple five-step process requires a bit of elbow grease, but most everything you need can be found on our site or in your own home.
 Set aside part of your Saturday morning and get to work when you have an old tool you want looking good as new.

-- Clean the tool, carefully removing any debris or caked-on dirt.
-We used a wire brush on our shovel project, but you can use something less aggressive (steel wool, for example) depending on the size and condition of the item.
+Clean your rusted tools first, carefully removing any debris or caked-on dirt.
+We used a brass wire brush on our shovel project, but you can use something less aggressive like steel wool, depending on the size and condition of the item.
 Just lightly scrub the affected area with the steel wool until the rust comes off.
 You may need to use a little elbow grease to really get into all the nooks and crannies, but for extremely rusted tools you can’t make a dent in with elbow grease, special techniques are required for rust removal.

 Whether you’re a frugal DIY enthusiast eager to prolong the life of your favorite tools or a collector hoping to breathe new life into an antique find, Real Milk Paint products help you safely and easily rehabilitate and preserve your favorite tools.